strbrgr/jochen/content/posts/road-to-512kb.md

 ## Getting my build under 10kb

 To get to <10kB I needed to prioritize.
 Yes, 70kB of JavaScript are unnecessary for a static website.
-Yes, 46kB for fonts can't be part of the final build either.
+Yes, 46kB for fonts don't need to be part of the final build either.
 I decided to dump both SvelteKit and fonts.

-Dumping JavaScript left me with bare CSS and HTML, which are exactly the right tool for my simple project.
-To make my life easier but without falling back into the trap of a Frontend framework, I chose 11ty, a static site generator (SSG) allowing me to write most of my website content in Markdown and being able to use a templating language like nunjucks.
+Dumping JavaScript left me with bare CSS and HTML, which are exactly the right tool for my project.
+To make my life easier I chose 11ty, a static site generator (SSG).
 Setup was easy and I was productive sooner compared to other SSG alternatives.
+I am able to write content in `markdown` and have it compile to `html`.

 Removing special fonts reduced the build by another 30% for each (uncached) request.
 The font-sets that I defined are the following and should cover +95% of users due to fallback fonts: